ycrc/ycrc.github.io/docs/clusters/grace_rhel8.md

 # Grace Operating System Upgrade

-Grace's current operating system, Red Hat (RHEL) 7, will be offically end-of-life in 2024 and will no longer be supported with security patches by the developer.
+Grace's previous operating system, Red Hat (RHEL) 7, will be offically end-of-life in 2024 and will no longer be supported with security patches by the developer.
 Therefore Grace has been upgraded to RHEL 8 during the August maintenance window, August 15-17, 2023.
 This provides a number of key benefits to Grace: